dialoguebranch/dlb-web/README.md

 * Build the WAR file with this command: `./gradlew clean updateConfig build`.
 You can repeat this command when you want to deploy your code changes.

 ### 2.2.
 Build DLB Web Client Image
-* Still in the terminal in your `{GIT}/dialoguebranch/` folder, enter the following command to build the Docker image: `docker build --no-cache -t dlb-web-client -f ./dlb-web/dlb-web-client-vuejs/Dockerfile .`
+* Make sure that you are still in the terminal in your `{GIT}/dialoguebranch/` folder.
+* Enter the following command to build the Docker image: `docker build --no-cache -t dlb-web-client -f ./dlb-web/dlb-web-client-vuejs/Dockerfile .`

 In the development environment, this image will not be used.
 You can run the client in development mode with these steps: